Eglebudina/ruuviTag/README.md

 3. sudo setcap 'cap_net_raw,cap_net_admin+eip' `which hcitool`
 4. sudo setcap 'cap_net_raw,cap_net_admin+eip' `which hcidump`
 5. You may need to troubleshoot if there are more dependencies missing, but if everything is set up correctly go to RuuviCollector java program and change parameter position (in RuuviCollector/targets) to suit ruuvi tag mac addresses.
 In my case, I've uploaded the changes in this repo: ruuvi-collector.properties and ruuvi-names.properties
+6. Execute by running: mvn clean package
-6. Test the RuuviCollector by running: java -jar ruuvi-collector-0.2.jar.
+7. Test the RuuviCollector by running: java -jar ruuvi-collector-0.2.jar

 //////////////////////////////////////////////
 Template for dashboard